-"Compliance point" means any point that is located immediately beneath a unit boundary and within a groundwater designated at 35 Ill.
+"Compliance point" means any point in groundwater designated at 35 Ill.
 Adm.
-Code 620.Subpart B as a Class I through III groundwater, at a hydraulically downgradient point of groundwater flow.
-If groundwater flow directions vary temporally or vertically, there may be more than one compliance point.
+Code 620.
+Subpart B as a Class I through III groundwater at which a contaminant released from the unit could pass underneath the unit boundary.
+There may be more than one compliance point for a particular unit.